IDEO-coLAB/nomad-cli/README.md

 ## CLI

-The `nomad-cli` CLI (_only available when `nomad-cli` is installed globably_), follows the interface defined below.
+The CLI, __available only when installed globably__, follows the interface defined below.
 If you have questions, you can always use the `help` command for help menus.

 ```
 # First install nomad-cli globally